LOOSE-LIPS/loose-lips-2.0/src/routes/blog/mosca-touchie-riddim-1/index.md

   - imported/mosca-touchie-riddim-1/image957.jpeg
 description: >-
-  Mosca is undoubtedly most well-known for his notorious 2011 release Done Me Wrong/Bax with the EP&rsquo;s B-Side Bax currently boasting almost 2 million Spotify listens, with its UKG inspired bass line and familiar 2-Step drum patterns.
-You would be forgiven, then, for having slept on some of his more recent releases, which haven&rsquo;t gained nearly [...]Read More...
+  Mosca is undoubtedly most well-known for his notorious 2011 release Done Me Wrong/Bax with the EP’s B-Side Bax currently boasting almost 2 million Spotify listens, with its UKG inspired bass line and familiar 2-Step drum patterns.
+  You would be forgiven, then, for having slept on some of his more recent releases, which haven’t gained nearly [...]Read More...
 published: true
 tags: release-review
 featured: false